amukiza/scotch-lang/markdown/home.md

 - [Off-side rule](http://en.wikipedia.org/wiki/Off-side_rule) syntax to remove need for curly braces and semicolons
 - All values are immutable, special references to values may be mutable (as in [Clojure](http://blog.jayfields.com/2011/04/clojure-state-management.html))

-Dynamic typing, while popular among newer languages like [Go](https://golang.org/), was not a goal due to the huge safety net provided by a strong type system.
+Dynamic typing was not a goal due to the huge safety net provided by a strong, static type system.
 Scotch is both very strongly and statically typed.
 This ensures a high degree of code safety and correctness.